 Moreover, we consider the microenvironmental distribution as Gaussian, where the entropy of the microenvironment, conditioned by the corresponding internal states, can be written as

-Now, using the above expression of microenvironmental conditional entropy one can calculate the steady state of cellular internal variables from Bayesian learning using the eq.(\ref{trans2}).
-It can be written as
+Now, using the above expression of microenvironmental conditional entropy one can calculate the steady state of cellular internal variables from Bayesian learning using Eq.~(\ref{trans2}).
+In turn, it can be written as:

 Interestingly, we have two cases to study the steady-state distribution of the cellular internal states: $(\mathbf{I})$ when the response of $X$ to microenvironmental changes is negligible and $(\mathbf{II})$ when there exists a finite correlation value between internal cellular state and microenvironmental state, which follows as